Keep your cool - and your cash!

 View Alliant Energy's Appliance Cycling Notification page to see if we are cycling in your area.
 You can also view the dates and times of past cycling events.

-- Iowa and Minnesota customers
+- Iowa customers

 - Wisconsin customers - The Wisconsin Appliance Cycling program is no longer accepting new customer applications due to program limitations and switch availability.